SEB-Core/mongoose-recipes/README.md

 touch ./public/style.css
 ```

-In order to host a *static* file in our Node environment, we need a line of code in our `server.js`.
-Just underneath our `const app = express()`, add:
+In order to host a *static* file in your Node environment, you need a line of code in your `server.js`.
+Just underneath your `const app = express()`, add:

 ```js
 app.use(express.static('public'))
 ```

-Now you're project will be able to find and use our `style.css` file.
+Now your project will be able to find and use your `style.css` file.

 <br>